BAILLEUL COMMUNAL CEMETERY EXTENSION, NORD

 BAILLEUL COMMUNAL CEMETERY contains 610 Commonwealth burials of the First World War; 17 of the graves were destroyed by shell fire and are represented by special memorials.

 BAILLEUL COMMUNAL CEMETERY EXTENSION contains 4,403 Commonwealth burials of the First World War; 11 of the graves made in April 1918 were destroyed by shell fire and are represented by special memorials.
-There are also 17 Commonwealth burials of the Second World War and 154 German burials from both wars.
+There are also 17 British burials of the Second World War (all 1940) and 154 German burials from both wars (10 of which are Second World War).

 Both the Commonwealth plot in the communal cemetery and the extension were designed by Sir Herbert Baker.